launica2303/AnalyticsFinalProject/README.md

 •	Acting out sexually, exhibiting aggressive anger or doing opposite appearing withdrawn reclusive.
 Person’s attitude is completely different from normal behavior.
 •	Using drugs or involved in a gang.

-### Why don’t victims of sex trafficking report their abuse?
+### Why do victims of sex trafficking not report their abuse?
 •	Fear of not being believed.
 •	Feels shameful for what has happened to them
 •	Fear of retaliation from their trafficker